-- 20.4.3.
-If the Observer and Judge Evaluator disagree with the results of the Judges, for example: - 20.4.3.1.
-The overall result after 3 (three) rounds is 3:2 to red, however both the Judge Evaluator and Observer have scored the bout to blue, the adjusted result in this instance would be 3:4 to blue.
-This is when the bout result would be announced a blue win, based on the evaluations by both the Observer and the Judge Evaluator - 20.4.4.
-The Observer will inform both the Deputy Technical Delegate and the Technical Delegate that there is a change of result.
-The scoring system will reflect the score and will be announced accordingly. - 20.4.5.
-Bout Reviews will be conducted immediately on the conclusion of the bout.
-The review must be finalised within 5 (five) minutes of a review activation.
 The Bout Review will be recorded regardless of whether the result has been changed or not.
-Note that this information must be discussed at the daily Observer and Evaluators meeting as part of the Referee and Judge sanctioning process. - 20.5.
-Bout Review criteria. - 20.5.1.
-The Bout Review will be automatically activated if there is a discrepancy between the results of the 5 Judges and both the Observer and Evaluator; the review will be activated in the result of an inconsistency with the following points decisions (3:2).
-The review will also be considered if the actions of the Referee have contravened the Technical and Competition Rules which have impacted on the overall result of the bout.
+Note that this information must be discussed at the daily Observer and Evaluators meeting as part of the Referee and Judge sanctioning process.
+Referees and Judges will be awarded sanctions based on their overall performance if deemed appropriate.

+- 20.5.
+Bout Review criteria (Refereeing). - 20.5.1.
+The review will also be considered if the actions of the Referee are deemed to be incompetent, have contravened, or are inconsistent with the Technical and Competition Rules which have impacted on the overall result of the bout.
+The review will be activated by either the Observer or Referee Evaluator by approaching the Deputy Technical Delegate and calling 'Time'.
 This must be agreed by both the Observer and Evaluator in the first instance. - 20.5.2.
 In the case of a review whereby a Competition and Technical Rule was violated by the Referee, the review should clearly indicate which IBA rule(s) has/have been breached, in which rounds(s) the breach is alleged to have taken place and how the breach(es) affected the final result on the Bout Review Form as follows: - 20.5.2.1.
-Procedures not followed by the Referee as outlined within the IBA Technical and Competition Rules. - 20.5.2.2.
+Procedures not followed by the Referee as outlined within these Rules. - 20.5.2.2.
 Foul rules as a legal action by the Referee. - 20.5.2.3.
-Legal action rules as a foul by the Referee. - 20.6.
+Legal action rules as a foul by the Referee. - 20.5.3.
+In extenuating circumstances whereby incompetence or negligence has taken place, and the inappropriate actions of the referee have affected the final result of the bout, the Bout Review Jury must initiate a review immediately, and to conclude the decision within five (5) minutes once activated.
+The results must be communicated and recording accordingly and approved by the Technical Delegate. - 20.6.
 The Bout Review Decision. - 20.6.1.
-In the event of a Bout Review, the Observer and Evaluator will determine the winner of the bout using all 3 (three) scoring criteria (as below): - 20.6.1.1.
+In the event of a Bout Review, the Observer and Evaluator will determine the winner of the Bout, or simply override a decision by the Referee, that is not correct, or inconsistent with these Rules.
+The following must alse be taken in to account using all three (3) scoring criteria (as below): - 20.6.1.1.
 Number of quality blows on the target area; - 20.6.1.2.
 Domination of the bout by technical and tactical superiority; - 20.6.1.3.
 Competitiveness. - 20.6.2.
-In the case of a Bout Review claiming that an IBA Technical and Competition Rule was violated by the Referee, the Observer and Referee Evaluator will determine the winner of the protested bout by reviewing the detail and finding: - 20.6.2.1.
-A clear violation of a rule that warrants the reversal of the decision.

-- 20.6.3.
-After the Bout Review, the Observer and Referee Evaluator must make a decision.
+In the case of a Bout Review claiming that a Rule was violated by the Referee, the Observer and Referee Evaluator will determine the winner/or override an inconsistency of the Bout by reviewing the detail and finding: - 20.6.2.1.
+A clear violation of a Rule that warrants the reversal of the decision. - 20.6.3.
+After the Bout Review, the Observer and Referee Evaluator (and to include the Ringside "Chair" Doctor if appropriate) must complete the process and make a decision.
 They will communicate this decision to both the Deputy Technical Delegate and the Technical Delegate.
 The Technical Delegate will inform the IBA Scoring System Operator, who in turn will document the decision in the scoring system.
-The result will be passed directly to the Deputy Technical Delegate and the decision will be announced accordingly. - 20.6.4.
-On conclusion, both teams will be notified in writing by the Technical Delegate.
-The information contained within this document will detail the result and actions of those making the decisions.
-The decision will be final and cannot be challenged either during or post event. - 20.7.
-Bout Review timing mitigation - 20.7.1.
-In order to mitigate delays caused by the previous Bout Review process, the reduction of time to conclude the review has been reduced to (5) minutes post bout and prior to the official announcement.
+The result will be passed directly to the Deputy Technical Delegate and the decision will be announced accordingly.

+20.7.
+Bout Review timing mitigation

+20.7.1.
+In order to mitigate delays caused by the previous Bout Review process, the reduction of time to conclude the review has been reduced to five (5) minutes post Bout and prior to the official announcement.
 This should not impact on any post bout activity, which could include the medal ceremony.